oscaram007/webforge/README.md

 WebForge is built using over a dozen different browser technologies.
 Knowing that a tool exists is very different from knowing how it actually behaves when something goes wrong.

-One example: WebForge has a feature called **hot CSS reload**.
-When you change the visual design of your page, instead of rebuilding the entire preview from scratch, it quietly patches just the style — preserving your scroll position and animations.

-Making this work required knowing that setting a property to an empty value does not restart a browser animation.
-You have to set it to the *specific name* of the animation after forcing the browser to recalculate its layout in between.
-That kind of knowledge does not appear in a beginner's tutorial.

 > 📖 **It comes from:** experience, reading detailed documentation, and often hours
-> of testing something that appears to be working — but is subtly broken.
+> of testing something that appears to not be working, rather it is just subtly broken.

 ---